 Dawn Tornusciolo, DVM

 Cornerstone’s greatest asset is its staff.
-Dr. Shakespeare and Armao are proud and fortunate to work with the following team:
+Our doctors are proud and fortunate to work with the following team:

 Ellen originally came to Ithaca from Long Island to earn her B.S. at Cornell University in Animal Science/General Agriculture.
 That was over 30 years ago and she has been working with animals ever since- both as a licensed veterinary technician and helping local feral cat rescue organizations.
 She provides outstanding laboratory, surgical and radiology support but she is probably best known for her excellent nursing care of all of our patients and compassion for our clients.
 Ellen’s “leisure” time is spent caring for her extended family of cats, horses and chickens.

 Kris received her BS in Animal Science from Cornell in 1982.
 She returned to her native Long Island where she and her husband raised 2 children.
 During this time Kris earned her technician license and worked for many years in a busy 5 doctor practice.
 She also taught veterinary technology to students at Suffolk Community College.
 Kris and her husband came back to Ithaca in 2005 and she joined Cornerstone in 2009.
 Kris’s technical skills and expertise are a welcome addition to the practice.
 If your pet needs blood drawn, a vaccination or nail trim, Kris is likely the person you will meet.
 Besides being an excellent cook and gardener, Kris manages to find time to breed and raise the occasional litter of Labrador Retrievers.

 Denise worked with us in the past and she has moved back to Ithaca from the island of sunny St.Croix to rejoin our team.
 She enjoys working with her horses in her spare time and has several dog and cat pals as well.
 She is also an avid supporter of the Cornell Farrier Scholarship program.
 She is an invaluable member of our team!